top of page

 Human Resources

-Her attempt to answer to this need presented many challenges, particularly in an urban setting.
-Her desire for learning more about urban gardening and her will to educate her community about this information as well, is what prompted her to start the live virtual workshop series “From Seed 2 Harvest”.
-What began as a show on gardening quickly expanded to cover many stages of growing and storing food, including food preservation, freeze drying, hoop houses, green houses, aquaponics, animal husbandry and more.
-The shows featured seasoned farmers, gardeners and experienced individuals, such as Kwame Mboya, a local farmer, founder and manager of the NEOKC Farmers Market Incorporated.
-The show also included international guests as far away as Zambia, Central Africa.
-The advantage to the show being virtual was that it reached larger audiences and forged relations with farmers and food Sovereignty Advocates around the country and the world and put From Seed 2 Harvest on the global scene.
-Just as we cultivate to grow fruit, vegetables and flowers, this is only the beginning for “From Seed 2 Harvest.”
+This endeavor presented many challenges, especially in an urban setting.
+Her desire to learn more about urban gardening and educate her community led her to start the live virtual workshop series “From Seed 2 Harvest.”
+Initially focused on gardening, the show quickly expanded to cover various stages of growing and storing food, including food preservation, freeze drying, hoop houses, greenhouses, aquaponics, and animal husbandry.
+The series featured seasoned farmers and gardeners like Kwame Mboya, a local farmer and founder of the NEOKC Farmers Market Incorporated, as well as international guests from as far away as Zambia, Central Africa.
+The virtual format allowed the show to reach larger audiences and forge relationships with farmers and food sovereignty advocates worldwide, placing "From Seed 2 Harvest" on the global scene.
+Just as we cultivate to grow fruit, vegetables, and flowers, this is only the beginning for "From Seed 2 Harvest."

-In December 2021, Rhonda was a cohost on WOLB AM Radio 1010, The Mentoring Klinic, in Baltimore, MD.
-The featured topic was: “Community Preparation for Food Shortage/How to Prepare.”
-As Rhonda continued to engage various groups and study, she realized that farming is a lost art and she believes that it is important for our youth to reconnect to the earth and to learn the art growing food.
-This, she believes, is the key start to sustaining a good quality of life, by taking charge of our lives through cultivating good, wholesome, life-sustaining food.
+In December 2021, Rhonda co-hosted "The Mentoring Klinic" on WOLB AM Radio 1010 in Baltimore, MD, discussing "Community Preparation for Food Shortage/How to Prepare."
+As Rhonda continued to engage with various groups and study, she realized that farming is a lost art.
+She believes it is important for our youth to reconnect with the earth and learn the art of growing food.
+She believes this is the key to sustaining a good quality of life, taking charge of our lives through cultivating good, wholesome, life-sustaining food.

 IMG_5030_edited.jpg